sunnyau/excel-custom-functions-addin-tutorial/README.md

 ## Problem solving

-If you see this error message on Excel web, "cannot access manifest url at https://127.0.0.1:3000/manifest.xml Please ensure the url is accessible", you need to stop the existing 127.0.0.1 web server.
-The easiest way is to reboot your laptop.
+If you see this error message on Excel web, "cannot access manifest url at https://127.0.0.1:3000/manifest.xml Please ensure the url is accessible"

+you need to stop the existing 127.0.0.1 web server.
+You an choose one of them, in this order

+1. run `npm stop`
+2. run `npx kill-port 3000`
+3. Reboot your laptop
+4. Use a different port by replacing 3000 to a new number in all your files.

 ## code development

 If you change your code ( e.g. taskpane.html ) and save it, you will instantly see the result on Excel, with or without refreshing the web browser.

+## Where to see console.log message

+Turn on your Microsoft Edge -> More tools -> Developer tools.
+Then click the console icon ( top middle )

 ## To stop the local web server

 `npm run stop`

+## To clear Excel (web) addin

+Open Microsoft Edge browser -> Privacy, search and services -> Clear browsing data now -> clear everything.